 Having said this, let’s explore together what can help you to become a good libero:

 - Keep your eyes on the ball! – Or in other words, stay alert!
 Watch the game carefully and don’t get distracted even for a microsecond.
-Concentration is the key, so be sure to work on your ability to be aware of where the ball is in each moment of the rally.
+Concentration is the key, so be sure to work on your ability to be aware of where the ball is at each moment of the rally.

 - Run, run, run! – Go after it!
-There are spectacular examples on how liberos save balls no one expected them to.
+There are spectacular examples of how liberos save balls no one expected them to.
 The best ones run and don’t stop thinking “Oh, that’s too far away!
 I can’t do it!”.
-Moreover, watching matches for so many years, I have seen liberos “flying” above journalist tables, going to the public in attempt to save a ball and pass it to their teammates.
+Moreover, watching matches for so many years, I have seen liberos “flying” above journalist tables, going to the public in an attempt to save a ball and pass it to their teammates.
 Sometimes it doesn’t work, but the times it does, it amazes everybody in the hall and boosts the team’s confidence.

-- Work on your reaction time! - Improve your “cat-like-reflexes” and your explosiveness!
+- Work on your reaction time! - Improve your “cat-like reflexes” and your explosiveness!
 I don’t know if you are a cat person, but even if you are not, you might have noticed that cats are famous for their quick reactions.
 As if they “explode” out of nowhere.
 Good liberos are known for having such reactions, too.
 Their main goal is always preventing the ball from hitting the floor.
-Playing volleyball, you know this sport is not so physical (meaning that you don’t have that many direct encounters with the opposite players) but at the same time, volleyball is extremely fast sport, with great speed and intensity, and requires the player to have quick reactions and reflexes.
+Playing volleyball, you know this sport is not so physical (meaning that you don’t have that many direct encounters with the opposite players) but at the same time, volleyball is an extremely fast sport, with great speed and intensity, and requires the player to have quick reactions and reflexes.

 - Don’t forget about your digging drills! - Repetition is the key!
 While your main goal as a libero is to save the ball, the main goal of the opposite team is to make it difficult for you.
-Your opponents will mostly try to do so by using sharp attacks and strong serve.
+Your opponents will mostly try to do so by using sharp attacks and strong serves.
 So you need to be ready for this!
-Most of the times, if the opposite team does their job right, the balls you are supposed to save as a libero, won’t be easy ones.
+Most of the time, if the opposite team does their job right, the balls you are supposed to save as a libero, won’t be easy ones.
 They will fall very low and it will be a matter of quick reactions and good digging skills to save them.
 You need to master this and know more about how to roll over the shoulder, roll “sideways”, how to dive or how to do a “pancake” (diving and pancakes are more or less the same, with the only difference that by “pancaking” the player has one arm straightened out).
 Ask your coach to assign to you some more time and exercises to work on your digging drills.
 And always think about your body position – keep it “flexible and open”, ready to react.

-- Stay resilient! – There will be moments when you will need to comeback after a bad move on the court or when you will need to save balls and balls, again and again, run a lot during long rallies, and put up a real fight on the court.
+- Stay resilient! – There will be moments when you will need to come back after a bad move on the court or when you will need to save balls and balls, again and again, run a lot during long rallies, and put up a real fight on the court.
 You might get tired, you might have some setbacks.
 In all these cases, you will need to remain resilient.
-Don’t forget about the importance of the self-talk not only during a match but also during a practice.
+Don’t forget about the importance of self-talk not only during a match but also during practice.
 Thrive to develop your resilience, as it will help you to better handle difficult situations on the court.

 - Communicate with your teammates! – And do it often!
 When ready to receive a serve or during a quick action in the game, always make sure to communicate with your teammates so it is clear who will save the ball.
-Many times, especially when a team is starting from the zero and players are adapting to each other, it is not about the lack of skills but about the lack of communication.
-As a libero, you need to communicate, scream “I” when saving a ball and avoid confusion.
+Many times, especially when a team is starting from zero and players are adapting to each other, it is not about the lack of skills but about the lack of communication.
+As a libero, you need to communicate, scream “I” when saving a ball, and avoid confusion.

 - Be there and ready to help! – Don’t forget about your supporting role, and cover your teammates always when possible.
 If your attacker is trying to spike and you see the opposite players are organizing a block, be there and cover „the hole”.
 If you see your teammates organizing a block, don’t forget that the attacker might want to play it tricky and instead of spiking hard, they might slip the ball softly behind the block.
 Be there and cover it.

-- Bring joy and motivate your teammates! – Often and to no surprise, you will see the liberos as the figures on the court who express a lot their emotions and who are the magnet to their teammates after a successful action.
+- Bring joy and motivate your teammates! – Often and to no surprise, you will see the liberos as the figures on the court who express a lot of their emotions and who are the magnet to their teammates after a successful action.
 The libero can bring a special kind of “fire” on the court and inspire others.

 As you can see yourselves, the position of a libero has a wide spectrum of opportunities to work on.
 And for sure, you can understand my big dilemma back then when I was 14.
 Even though I focused on setting, I will always have a part of my heart dedicated to the libero position.

-Being a libero, you are taken away the possibility of spiking hard.
+Being a libero, you are taken away from the possibility of spiking hard.
 However, the libero position gives you a lot more in exchange.
 Most importantly, it feeds your soul with volleyball passion and excitement.

 Bonus: Learn from the best!

 Nowadays, we are lucky to be able to follow our volleyball stars on social media.
-Take best out of the possibilities and learn from the best!
+Take the best out of the possibilities and learn from the best!

-Dive into the world of libero’s actions!
+Dive into the world of Libero’s actions!